KyberCritter/Classify-Them-All/README.md

-# ST 545 Project
+# Classify Them All

 Predicting the in-game statistics of Pokemon characters from in-game statistics and image colors.

-## Abstract

-Placeholder.
+For an analysis of methodology, results, and more, read the paper, `Classify Them All Report.pdf`.

 ## Data Sets